 The highlight of the trip to Yosemite National Park was the 13 mile hike to the top of Half Dome.
 We viewed this magnificent icon from afar and then took on the challenge of hiking to the summit the following day.

-There's no doubt that you're going to have plenty of photo ops besides the ones shown in a book.
+There's no doubt that you're going to have plenty of photo opportunities besides the ones shown in a book.
 The two of these photos happen to have been taken from locations that were not specified in the book, but were from the vantage point of the specific trails we hiked.

 The Photographer's Guide to Yosemite by Michael Frye is a revised, updated remake of a book written by Michael in 2000.
 The earlier version was written in the days of shooting film.
 Michael Frye has lived in or near Yosemite National Park for over 30 years and his knowledge of this photographic treasure is extremely extensive.